Torghatten ASA

 In addition to operations in its own name, Torghatten owns 100% of Fosen Trafikklag.
 This company again operates car- and passenger ferries in Sør-Trøndelag, owns Bastø Fosen that operates the Bastø Ferry.
-It also owns Innherredsferja, Lekaferja, Norgesbuss and TrønderBilene, that again owns 74% of Gauldal Billag that owns Østerdal Billag.
 Furthermore, the company also has some joint venture in shipping, including 5% of Edda Gas (49% being owned by Bergesen d.y.) and 50% of an Aframax ship.

+In 2022, the owner EQT merged Torghatten with Molslinjen to form the company Nordic Ferry Infrastructure Holding AS.